munificent/craftinginterpreters/book/a-virtual-machine.md

 The prefix `-` operator takes one operand, the value to negate.
 It produces a single result.
-We aren't fussing with a parser yet, but we can add the bytecode instruction that the above syntax will compile to:
+We aren't fussing with a parser yet, but we can add the bytecode instruction that the above syntax will compile to.

 ^code negate-op (1 before, 1 after)